podondra/bt-spectraldl/notebooks/README.md

 you need to setup. **CUDA** and [**cuDNN**](https://developer.nvidia.com/cudnn) are required to run NVIDIA GPU card.

+## Docker

+To be as reproducible as posible a `Dockerfile` is provided.
+Build an image with (like to use 'spectraldl' as image name):

+    nvidia-docker build -t <image-name> .

+Run the container:

+    nvidia-docker run -d -p 8888:8888 -v <path-to-notebooks-directory>:/notebooks <image-name>

+Find container name and the url of Jupyter Notebook:

+    docker ps
+    docker logs <container-name>

 ## GPU on Antares

 Antares is server of Astronomical Institute of ASCR.